 Accommodation is plentiful all over Cambodia, so you shouldn’t struggle to find somewhere to stay.
 I’d recommend staying in a local family guest house if you get the chance though, which might give you a much greater insight into what authentic Cambodian life is really like.

 Accommodation varies in terms of price.
 The lowest might be as little as $2-3 USD for a dorm bed per night but can go up to $10-15 in some places.
 Like any traveling through, there will be a range of prices that usually relate to the style of the accommodation.

 Here’s a selection of things to do in Cambodia to add to your Cambodia itinerary.

 Literally millions of people flock to visit this World Heritage Site every year.
 And for good reason- it is absolutely sublime.
 Head to the temples and witness what’s simply a wonder of the World.

 Iconic masonry and otherworldly nature collide in buildings designed to embody and glorify Kings and Gods.
 Immense ancient history and architecture are on display everywhere you look; it feels like you’ve stepped into a lost world.

 Siem Reap, towards the north of the country, is the gateway to the Temples.
 You’ll need a ticket, which isn’t cheap, and you can buy access for different lengths of time.
 I recommend the three-day pass, which gives you ample opportunity to get your fill of this awesome place.

-There are hundreds of temples – one of the reasons why it is on every Vietnam Laos Cambodia tour out there – with a core selection that comprise the main tourist attraction.
+There are hundreds of temples – one of the reasons why it is on every Vietnam Laos Cambodia tour out there – with a core selection that comprises the main tourist attraction.
 You’ll find two ‘circuits’, a big and a small one, which take you around all the key sites in relation to the time you have available.